itsme7021/Chatting_Application/README.md

 # Chatting_Application
-A chatting application made using the concepts of java networking and java swing
+A chatting application made using the concepts of java networking and java swing.